 Justin Schwartz is certainly not afraid of expressing his opinion and he doesn’t pull any punches.
 Much of his persona and attitudes stem from a difficult past, and it appears that his problems continue to haunt him.

 Justin Schwartz: Early struggles

-Schwartz discovered poker at age 13, much to his parents’ disapproval; however, when he won a major online tournament at age 17, his mother had no problem taking his winnings.
+Schwartz discovered poker at age 13, much to his parents’ disapproval; however, when he won a major online tournament at age 17, he alleged that his mother had no problem taking his winnings.
 His father, however, was the person who finally stepped up to help his son when Schwartz hit rock bottom.

 Schwartz struggled with homelessness, run-ins with law enforcement, and drug abuse—much of which he blamed on his early relationship with his parents.
 In addition to his father, Schwartz’s new friends in the poker world also helped save him from heading down a dangerous road.

 In November 2013, Justin Schwartz was arrested for possession of a controlled substance which almost throttled his chances of coming to the 2015 WSOP.
 At court, the judge offered Schwartz two choices: drug rehab and probation that would erase his conviction or a one-year suspended sentence with a conditional discharge that would remain on his record.
 Because the first option would have prevented him from coming to Las Vegas to play in the WSOP, Schwartz chose the second, for which he received much criticism.